esesmuedgars/IdeaKit/CONTRIBUTING.md

 - Open `README.md` in Xcode;
 - Open Find and Replace in the document (`⌘` + `⌥` + `F`);
 - Keep default case-insensitive contains search condition;
-- Click the Insert Pattern button (+) to include line breaks, web addresses or special characters in search term;
+- Click the Insert Pattern button (+) to include line breaks, web addresses, or special characters in a search term;
 - Replace all `<#Line Break 1#>## <#Any Characters#><#Line Break 2#>` matches with `<#Line Break 1#><h3><#Any Characters#></h3><#Line Break 2#>` to convert syntax of titles:

 <p align="center">